lockyer/lockyer.github.io/about.md

 published: true
 ---

 I'm Rob Lockyer; a professional software developer, and amateur artist.
 I make video games, and tools for game developers.
-I've been doing this for over six years; on projects like [Madden](https://www.easports.com/madden-nfl), and [Second Chance Heroes](https://en.wikipedia.org/wiki/Second_Chance_Heroes).
+I've been doing this for over six years; on projects like [Madden](https://www.easports.com/madden-nfl), [Second Chance Heroes](https://en.wikipedia.org/wiki/Second_Chance_Heroes) and [RBI Baseball](http://www.rbigame.com/).

 I plan to use this site as a way to improve my writing skills as I document some of my personal projects, and anything else I happen to find interesting.
 If you'd like to get in touch check out the links below